OpenSight/StorLever/docs/api/overview.rst

 Content Type
 -----------------

-StorLever's API make use of **JSON** as its content type, that means the the HTTP request/response would has the following content type header if presents.
+StorLever's API make use of **JSON** as its content type, and UTF-8 as its encoding, so the the HTTP request/response should contains the following content type header if presents.

     Content-Type: application/json; charset=UTF-8